harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 # Binary Classification
 Binary classification is a type of task where a model (like a neural network) learns to classify data into one of two categories.

-How it works in a neural network:
-You give it an input (like an image or some data)

-It runs through the neural network

 The output is usually a single number between 0 and 1

-Closer to 0 → class 0
+- Closer to 0 → class 0

-Closer to 1 → class 1
+- Closer to 1 → class 1

 We usually use an activation function called sigmoid at the end to squash the output between 0 and 1.